Beat the Clearing queue

 Professional Skills in Microbiology

-Explores current "hot topics" in microbiology such as emerging infectious diseases, antimicrobial resistance and food security.
+Explores current "hot topics" such as emerging infectious diseases, antimicrobial resistance and food security.

 Optional year-long work placement.
 If you are not taking a placement, you will progress directly to your final year in year three.